 Refund Programs Administered by FTC Defendants and Other Federal Agencies

 In rare circumstances, refunds resulting from FTC enforcement actions are provided directly by defendants or by another federal agency.
 FTC staff provides consultation and support where the court order requires the defendants—or another federal agency—to conduct a refund program.
 To protect the interest of affected consumers, the Enforcement Division engages in close oversight and monitoring of the program to ensure it complies with the order.
 In these cases, FTC staff provides guidance about the proposed refund program to make sure eligible claimants receive plain language instructions about how to apply for a refund.
-One recent example is the multi-agency settlement with Western Union that has, so far, resulted in $300 million returned to people who sent money via Western Union to scammers.
+One recent example is the FTC’s case against Agora Financial, which resulted in over $2 million in refunds sent to consumers by an independent administrator.